 Summary Yellow Vests – Act I

-- Saturday, November 17, 2018 takes place what is called “Act I” of the Yellow Vests movement.
+- Saturday, November 17, 2018, takes place in what is called “Act I” of the Yellow Vests movement.

 - It consists mainly of blockades and especially demonstrations.